-- 1.1.1.
 Introduced by the 2011 Localism Act, neighbourhood planning aims to empower local communities to engage with the planning system to shape development in their area.
 This is done by the completion of a neighbourhood plan, a document recognised under the National Planning Policy Framework (NPPF).
 This neighbourhood plan must be in general conformity with the strategic policies of the Rushcliffe Local Plan Part One (2014) and Part Two (2019) and take into consideration relevant national policy and guidance.

-- 1.1.2.
-The Development Plan comprises Rushcliffe Borough Council's planning policies that set out the strategy for the development of houses, employment land, leisure uses and shops and services up until 2028.
+The Development Plan comprises Rushcliffe Borough Council's planning policies that set out the strategy for development of houses, employment land, leisure uses and shops and services up until 2028.
 The Tollerton Neighbourhood Plan (TNP) will have a plan period up until 2030.

-- 1.1.3.
-The Rushcliffe Local Plan Part One sets out the strategic planning policy for the whole Borough.
-This includes the allocation of sites for development.
-One of these allocated sites is within the Tollerton Neighbourhood Plan Area.
-This site is known as Land East of Gamston / North of Tollerton (the Sustainable Urban Extension).
-The Tollerton Neighbourhood Plan does not have the ability to remove or alter this site allocation.
-This Neighbourhood Plan therefore instead seeks to ensure that development that comes forward within Tollerton is of a high design standard and prioritises improvement of connections, enhancement of services and protection of landscape and green space.

-- 1.1.4.
 The key topics that the TNP will focus on are:

 - Sustainability

 - The rural economy

 - Community facilities

 - Character and heritage

 - Landscape and biodiversity

 - Connectivity and transport

 - Local housing and design